nordquip/sousms/doc/UAUseCase.md

 ###Preconditions
 *Access to website
 ###Post Conditions
-*Actor has information to register if 1st time
+*User has created an account with valid username, password and recovery question
 ###Dialog
-1. The system displays prompts for the Customer ID and Customer password; The LOGIN button is displayed with a Register Button.
+1. The system displays prompts for the userName and password; The LOGIN button is displayed with a Register Button.
-2. Customer enters the Customer ID.
+2. User enters the User Name.
-3. Customer enters the Customer Password.
+3. User enters the User Password.
-4. Customer presses the LOGIN button
+4. User presses the LOGIN button
-5. The system locates the Customer’s Customer object
+5. The system locates the User’s user object
-6. The system verifies the Customer’s access rights
+6. The system verifies the User’s access rights
-7. The system displays the overview of Customer’s accounts,including the acct number, balance as of today
+7. The system displays the overview of User’s accounts,including the acct number, balance as of today

 ###Alternative Paths
 1. 1st Time customer clicks Register button.
 2. The system displays registration page prompts for Customer ID and Password.
 Also a Register button.
-3. Customer enters desired User Name.
+3. User enters desired User Name.
-4. Customer enters desired password.
+4. User enters desired password.
+5. User enters desired password again.
+6. User selects a recovery question.
+7. User enters answer to recovery question.
+8. User enters answer to recovery question again.
-5. Customer presses Register button.
+9. User presses Register button.
+10. If User Name already exists, go to main dialog, step 1.
+11. If password does not meet requirements, go to step 4.
+12. If recovery question does not meet requirements, go to step 4.
-6. The system creates Customer’s Customer object.
+13. The system creates Customer’s Customer object.
-7. The system displays login page.
+14. The system displays login page.

 ##Validation
 ###Actor